 All in moderation

-Eclectic mix is a great way to house most of your favourite pieces under one roof.
+The eclectic mix is a great way to house most of your favorite pieces under one roof.
 Check out our furnishing rulebook to and pick up some advice to help you in the process.